Table of contents

 Improvements to scan mode

 Narrator now automatically reads the text at the top of most dialog windows when they’re displayed.
-For example, when you exit an app without saving content, Narrator will read the dialog asking if you want to save your content.
+For example, when you exit an app without saving content, Narrator will read the dialog that asks if you want to save your content.

 Learn Narrator with QuickStart